whizzer75/whizzer75.github.io/1-install.md

 * A Computer running [Centos] 7 with a working internet connection
 * [Docker] CE version 17 or greater
-  * Using the command "yum install Docker" on [Centos] 7 installed version 13.
+  * Using the command "yum install docker" on [Centos] 7 installed version 13.
 That is too old to support some of the syntax we use in the following [Docker] commands.
 I used [this guide from Docker docs](https://docs.docker.com/install/linux/docker-ce/centos/#set-up-the-repository) to configure the [Docker] repository for yum and install version 17 with "yum install docker-ce"